zyc9012/NesEmu/README.md

     glfw: http://www.glfw.org/
     portaudio: http://www.portaudio.com/

-The dependency libraries are already compiled with Visual Studio 2015, if you are on other platforms, please compile them by yourself.
+The project can be nicely compiled and run on Visual Studio 2015, solutions on other platforms will be added soon.

-Some additional features are not ported yet (load/save state, screenshot, ...).
+### TODO

+    load/save state
+    screenshot
+    more mappers